In Sheep’s Clothing (1996) analyzes the psychology of power-obsessed individuals, manipulative people, and covert-aggressive men.

 Take the example of firing an employee.

-Going through HR can cost time and a lot of honest conversation where everyone must share difficult vulnerabilities.
+Going through HR can cost time and a lot of honest conversations where everyone must share difficult vulnerabilities.

-Instead, the boss might simply use covert aggression to pressure the employee into quitting by himself (a technique recommended in “What Would Machiavelly Do“, BTW).
+Instead, the boss might simply use covert aggression to pressure the employee into quitting by himself.

-If you want to see lots of cover aggression, I recommend the movie “Meet The Parents”.
+If you want to see lots of covert aggression, I recommend the movie “Meet The Parents”.